studentX/lab2/prometheus/README.md

    good and bad guesses (see game.go).
 2. Next define a prometheus gauge to track your game results: ie +1 for wins and -1 for loss (see tally.go)
-3. Build your new game images and push to DockerHub
+3. Build your new game images and push to DockerHub using the provided makefile.
+   The target will build and push 2 images for the hangman CLI and the service.
+   You will need to modify the Makefile and change the docker registry account to you own!
 4. Before you get to play the game, your will need to tell Prometheus to track your hangman service by setting the ServiceMonitor CRD (k8s/prom/crd.yml)
 5. Using the provided deployment templates, deploy Prometheus using the awesome